 Out of the ashes came another attempt in 1876 and key principles including manager John Collins moved to Hamilton and set up the Hamilton Clock Company.
 After 4 years this new company also failed and production halted in 1880.
 In late 1880 one more attempt was made to establish a new company called the Canada Clock Company resurrecting the old name.
 It is still based in Hamilton at the old Hamilton Clock Co. factory.
 Success was short-lived as the company declared bankruptcy in 1884 ending a dozen years producing clocks for the Canadian market.

 Although both movements and cases were made in Canada they were copies American styles

 At least sixty models of spring-driven mantel clocks are known, with both thirty-hour and eight-day movements.
-Most of the door tablets (Canada Clock Co.) have designs produced by acid etching of the glass, which seems to have been an approach unique to the two Hamilton-based companies.
-This was done in association with a local glass factory.
+Most of the door tablets (Canada Clock Co.) have acid etched glass designs, unique to the two Hamilton-based companies and done in association with a local glass factory.
 Wall clocks are also found with the Canada Clock Company, Hamilton label.

 The most desirable clocks are the ornate time and strike parlour clocks such as the City of Hamilton and Prince of Wales pictured above.

 Unfortunately, a valiant attempt to grow a home-bred clock company failed miserably.
 However, the clocks of all three companies are highly sought after by Canadian collectors today.